How to get from Hat Yai to Penang

 Step 2: Padang Besar to Butterworth by Train

-Online booking for train tickets is also not available for this route, so you’ll have to buy your ticket at the train station.
+Online booking for train tickets is also not available for this route, so you’ll have to buy your ticket to Butterworth at the train station.
 That means you have to come prepared with some Malaysian Ringgit because there is nowhere to exchange your money inside the station.

-Buy a ticket to Butterworth, the closest mainland town to Penang.
-This train ride takes almost 2 hours and fares start from 21 MYR ($4.75).
+This train ride takes almost 2 hours and fares start from 21 MYR ($5.30).

 Trains depart almost every hour, by the hour, from 05:25 to 21:25.
 You shouldn’t have a problem getting an immediate train transfer as long as you don’t take too long at the immigration.